dotnet/designs/accepted/single-file/extract.md

 The desirable characteristics of the extraction directory are:

 - Should be configurable
-- Should be semi-permeant: Not a directory that is lost frequently (ex: on machine reboot), but considered recyclable storage, since any subsequent run can re-extract.
+- Should be semi-permanent: Not a directory that is lost frequently (ex: on machine reboot), but considered recyclable storage, since any subsequent run can re-extract.
 - Be short, to reduce the risk of running over path length limit.

 For a single-file app, the extraction directory is `<base>/<app>/<bundle-id>`